se-sic/coronet/README.md

 #### Edge-construction algorithms for author networks

+When constructing author networks, we use events in time (i.e., commits, e-mails, issue events) to model interactions among authors on the same artifact as edges.
+Therefore, we group the events on artifacts, based on the configured relation (see the [previous section](#relations)).

-When constructing author networks, we have four different edge-construction possibilities, based on two configuration parameters in the [`NetworkConf`](#networkconf):
+We have four different edge-construction possibilities, based on two configuration parameters in the [`NetworkConf`](#networkconf):

 - On the one hand, networks can either be *directed* or undirected (configured via `author.directed` in the [`NetworkConf`](#networkconf)).
-If directedness is configured, the edges are directed from the author of an event (i.e., the actor) to the other authors.
+If directedness is configured, the edges are directed from the author of an event (i.e., the actor) to the authors the actor interacted with via this event.

 - On the other hand, we can construct edges based on the *temporal order of events* or just construct edges neglecting the temporal order of events (configured via `author.respect.temporal.order` in the [`NetworkConf`](#networkconf)).
-When respecting the temporal order, there will be only one edge for the later event of two related events between two authors.
+When respecting the temporal order, for every group of events, there will be edges for each event in the group from its author to the actors of all previous events in the group.
+More precisely, if there are serveral previous events of an author, we construct an individual edge for each of those events (resulting in several duplicated edges arising from the same event).
 Potentially, this also includes loop edges (i.e., edges from one vertex to itself).
-Otherwise, when neglecting the temporal order, there will be mutual edges among all pairs of authors.
+Otherwise, when neglecting the temporal order, there will be mutual edges among all pairs of authors, representing all events in the group performed by one pair of authors (i.e., if directedness is configured, there are edges in both directions).

 In the following, we illustrate the edge construction for all combinations of temporally (un-)ordered data and (un-)directed networks on an example with one mail thread:

-Consider the following raw data (temporally ordered from the first to the last e-mail):
+Consider the following raw e-mail data for one thread (i.e., one group of events), temporally ordered from the first to the last e-mail:

 | Author  | Date (Timestamp)    | Artifact (Mail Thread)     |
 |---------|--------------------:| --------------------------:|